microchip-pic-avr-examples/pic18f57q43-adcc-data-streamer-pwm-callbacks-mcc/README.md

 # MCC Melody ADC Data Streamer PWM Example - Callbacks Implementation (PIC18F57Q43)

-This example builds on the [ADC Data Streamer PWM example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.DATA.STREAMER&version=latest&redirect=true "Analog-to-Digital Conversion (ADC) Data Streamer example"), of the MCC Melody ADCC Example Component (Callback Implementation).
-Displays ADCC samples visualized with the Data Streamer.
-An ADC conversion is taken every 100 ms on the selected analog channel, also toggling a LED and Debug GPIO.
+The [ADC Data Streamer PWM example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.DATA.STREAMER&version=latest&redirect=true "Analog-to-Digital Conversion (ADC) Data Streamer example"), of the MCC Melody ADCC Example Component, is used in the Callbacks implementation and displays ADCC samples visualized with the Data Streamer.
+An Analog-to-Digital Conversion measurement is taken every 100 ms on the selected analog channel, also toggling an LED and Debug GPIO.

-A PWM use-case from the [How to Use the PWMx_16BIT PLIB Driver](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=SCF-PIC8-PWM-V1&version=latest&redirect=true) section, from the MCC Melody API reference for PIC16F/18F.
-Specifically the **PIC PWM Use Case: Gradually Brightening LED**.
+A PWM1_16BIT component is added to this example.
+For more information, check out the "PIC® PWM Use Case: Gradually Brightening LED" use case from the [How to Use the PWMx_16BIT PLIB Driver](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=SCF-PIC8-PWM-V1&version=latest&redirect=true) section in *MCC Melody API reference for PIC16F/18F*.
+It shows how adjusting the potentiometer influences the brightness of the PWM, which is mapped to a % of the range of the ADC value.

 So, as the pot meter is adjusted, the brightness of the PWM is adjusted, mapped to a % of the range of the ADC value.